SurajY98/Blog-Website/README.md

 # Blog-Website
-In this project is for blog.
+This project is for a blog.